Module 1: Cross-Cultural Sensitivity

-- Sensitivity: Developing an awareness of specific issues within each culture that might cause offence or lead to a breakdown in trust and communication between patient and professional.
+- Sensitivity: Developing an awareness of specific issues within each culture that might cause offense or lead to a breakdown in trust and communication between patient and professional.

-H- Humility: Recognizing that none of us ever fully attains "cultural competence," but instead making a commitment to a lifetime of learning, a peeling back layers of the onion of our own perceptions and biases, being quick to apologize and accept responsibility for cultural mis-steps, and embracing the adventure of learning from others’ first-hand accounts of their own experience.
+H- Humility: Recognizing that none of us ever fully attain "cultural competence," but instead making a commitment to a lifetime of learning, peeling back layers of the onion of our own perceptions and biases, being quick to apologize and accept responsibility for cultural mis-steps, and embracing the adventure of learning from others’ own experiences.